grea09/color/article/article.md

 Now for the more complex case of unsolvable problems we need to refer to the way POP works.
 <div class="proof" name="Convergence of POP over unsolvable problemes">
 POP algorithm will seek to solve flaws.
-Be $flaws(p)$ the set of flaws of a given parial plan.
+Be $flaws(p)$ the set of flaws of a given partial plan.

 The number of flaws is the number of subgoals plus the number of threats
 $$flaws(p) = subgoals(p) \cup threats(p)$$

 We consider the number of actions $\#A$ as being finite.
-Therefore the number of steps in the plan is at worse $\#A_p = \#A$.
+Therefore, the number of steps in the plan is at worse $\#A_p = \#A$.
 We also assume that actions has a finite number of preconditions and effects (since we don't use functions over fluents).
 This leads to :
 $$\#subgoals(p) < \sum_{a \in A_p} \#pre(a) < \infty$$
 $$\#threats(p) < \#L \le \sum_{a \in A_p} \#pre(a) < \infty$$

 This means the number of all possible flaws is finite.
 As POP resolves these flaws it will decrease their numbers and iterate over resolvers.
 The number of resolver is $\#subgoals(p) * \#A + \#threats(p) * 2$ and is also finite.
-This means that the iteration will in the worst case be of the number of resolvers before failing and this prooves that the algorithm terminates.
+This means that the iteration will in the worst case be of the number of resolvers before failing and this proves that the algorithm terminates.
 </div>

 ## Hypersoundness {#hypersoundeness}